Vyral/will-cook/_posts/2019-08-02-who-pays-for-what-in-a-real-estate-deal.md

 {% include youtube.html %}

-*Some buyers and sellers are unsure of what costs they’re responsible for in a real estate deal, so today we’ll get to the bottom of this common quandary.*
+<p style = "text-align: center;"><em>Some buyers and sellers are unsure of what costs they’re responsible for in a real estate deal, so today we’ll get to the bottom of this common quandary.</em></p>

 When a buyer submits an offer on a home, one of the steps they must take is to fill out a purchase contract with the help of their agent.
 Within this contract, **they will be able to stipulate what they plan to pay and when they would prefer to close, among other things.&nbsp;**